 Cut the beef chuck roast into two inch sized pieces.

-Add the gluten free beef broth to the pressure cooker and be sure to fully deglaze the bottom of the pot to prevent the 'burn' notice from coming on later.
+Add the gluten free beef broth to your pressure cooker and fully deglaze the bottom of the pot to prevent the 'burn' notice from coming on later.

 Add back all the browned beef, salt, pepper, garlic, and tuck in two sprigs of rosemary.